FullstackAcademy/Mewtify/README.md

 Credits:
 Thank to the staff of Fullstack Cyber for the assistance with debugging.
 The bulk of the code was inspired by guilhermej.

-Image from google, will remove upon request
+We do not own any of the images.
+All images belong to their respective owner and will be remove upon request